ag-sanjjeev/PHP-Notes/README.md

 4. [Performance optimization:](./docs/performance-optimization.md)
 	- [Caching Techniques](./docs/performance-optimization.md#-caching-techniques),
 	- [Code Optimization](./docs/performance-optimization.md#-code-optimization)
-5. Unit Testing:
-	- Writing unit tests for PHP code
-6. Design Patterns:
-	- Applying design patterns for better code organization and reusability
-7. Composer:
-	- ...
-8. PSR Standards

-By following this roadmap and consistently practicing, you can develop a strong foundation in PHP and build impressive web applications.
+By following this road map and consistently practicing, you can develop a strong foundation in PHP and build impressive web applications.

 ## &#9873; Contribution
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
 Make sure to follow the existing coding style and provide clear documentation for your changes.